open-contracting/standard/docs/guidance/map/related_processes.md

 Use the following criteria to determine the procurement method:

-* If the contracting process will establish a framework agreement with a single supplier and if any supplier can submit a request to participate, i.e. there are no qualification criteria, then set `.procurementMethod` to 'open'.
+* If the contracting process will establish a framework agreement with a single supplier and if there are no conditions to participate in the contracting process, set `tender.procurementMethod` to 'open'.
-* If the contracting process limits the suppliers that can submit a request to participate in the framework agreement, then set `.procurementMethod` to 'limited'.
+* If the contracting process limits the suppliers that can submit a request to participate in the framework agreement, set `tender.procurementMethod` to 'limited'.
-* Otherwise, set `.procurementMethod` to ‘selective’.
+* Otherwise, set `tender.procurementMethod` to ‘selective’.

-### Addition of a supplier as a party to a framework agreement
+### Addition of a supplier to a framework agreement

-* Create a release with the same `ocid` as the 'tender' release and set `.tag` to ‘award’
+* Create a release with the **same** `ocid` as the tender release and add 'award' to the `tag` array
-* Add an `Award` object to `awards`.
+* Add an `Award` object to the `awards` array.
 * For each supplier:
-    *   Add an `Organization` object to `parties`, set `.role` to 'supplier' and populate its other fields.
+  * Add an `Organization` object to the `parties` array, add 'supplier' to its `.roles` and populate its other fields.
-    *   Add an `OrganizationReference` object to `awards.suppliers` and set `.id` and `.name` to the values from supplier's `Organization` object.
+  * Add an `OrganizationReference` object to the award's `.suppliers` array, and set its `.id` and `.name` to match the supplier's object in the `parties` array.
 * If no further suppliers will be added to the framework agreement, set `tender.status` to 'complete'.

 ### Award of a procurement contract without second-stage competition

-* Create a release with a new `ocid` and set `.tag` to 'award,contract’
+* Create a release with a **new** `ocid` and add 'award' and 'contract' to the `tag`
 * [Relate the second stage to the first stage](#relate-the-second-stage-to-the-first-stage)
 * [Add a buyer](#add-a-buyer)
+* Set `tender.id` to the `award.id`, set `tender.competitive` to `false`, and set `tender.procuringEntity` if appropriate
 * [Add an award, contract and supplier](#add-an-award-contract-and-supplier)
-* Include the `tender` section with the `tender.id` set to the `award.id`, include the `procuringEntity` if it exists, and set `tender.competitive` to ‘false’

 ### Invitation to participate in a second-stage competition

-* Create a release with a new `ocid` and set `.tag` to ‘tender’
+* Create a release with a **new** `ocid` and add 'tender' to the `.tag` array
 * [Relate the second stage to the first stage](#relate-the-second-stage-to-the-first-stage)
 * [Add a buyer](#add-a-buyer)
-* Add a tender section and set `.procurementMethod` to the same value used in the first stage
+* Populate the `tender` section, setting `tender.procurementMethod` to the same value as in the first stage

 ### Award of a procurement contract resulting from a second-stage competition

-* Create a release with the same ocid as the tender release for the second stage and set `.tag` to 'award, contract'
+* Create a release with the **same** `ocid` as the tender release *for the second stage*, and add 'award' and 'contract' to the `tag`
 * [Add an award, contract and supplier](#add-an-award-contract-and-supplier)

 ### Updating the contract value, period or items

-* If the initial contract value, period or items are subsequently updated, populate `contracts.value`, `contracts.period` and `contracts.items` with the updated values.
+* If the initial contract value, period or items are subsequently updated, populate the contract's `.value`, `.period` and `.items` with the updated values.

 ### Common operations

 #### Relate the second stage to the first stage

-* Add a `RelatedProcess` object to the `relatedProcesses` array, set its `.id` to '1', add 'framework' to its `.relationship` array, set its `.scheme` to 'ocid' and set `.identifier` to the `ocid` of the `ocid` of the invitation to participate in the framework agreement.
+* Add a `RelatedProcess` object to the `relatedProcesses` array, set its `.id` (to '1', for example), add 'framework' to its `.relationship` array, set its `.scheme` to 'ocid' and set its `.identifier` to the `ocid` of the invitation to participate in the framework agreement.

 #### Add a buyer

-* Add an `Organization` object to `parties`, set `.role` to 'buyer' and populate its other fields with the details of the buyer for this specific contract.
+* Add an `Organization` object to the `parties` array, add 'buyer' to its `.roles` and populate its other fields with the details of the buyer for this specific contract.
-* Add an `OrganizationReference` object to `buyer` and set `.id` and `.name` to the values from the buyer's `Organization` object.
+* Set `buyer.id` and `buyer.name` to match the buyer's object in the `parties` array.

 #### Add an award, contract and supplier

-* Add an `Award` object to `awards` and a `Contract` object to `contracts`
+* Add an `Award` object to the `awards` array and a `Contract` object to the `contracts` array.
-* Set `awards.id` and `contracts.id` to the same value
+* Set the award's `.id` and the contract's `.id` to the same value.
-* Add an `Organization` object to `parties`, set `.role` to 'supplier' and populate its other fields.
+* Add an `Organization` object to the `parties` array, add 'supplier' to its `.roles` and populate its other fields.
-* Add an `OrganizationReference` object to `awards.suppliers` and set `.id` and `.name` to the values from the supplier's `Organization` object.
+* Add an `OrganizationReference` object to the award's `.suppliers` array and set `.id` and `.name` to match the supplier's object in the `parties` array.
-* Populate `awards.value`, `awards.contractPeriod` and `awards.items` with the initial contract value, period and items respectively
+* Populate the award's `.value`, `.contractPeriod` and `.items` with the initial contract value, period and items.

 ### Extensions

-The `tender.techniques.hasFrameworkAgreement` field is used to identify contracting processes which represent the first stage of a framework agreement procedure.
-This field is added by the [Techniques Extension](https://github.com/open-contracting-extensions/ocds_techniques_extension).
-More information on the nature of the framework agreement can be provided in the ``FrameworkAgreement`` object.
+The `tender.techniques.hasFrameworkAgreement` field, from the [Techniques](https://extensions.open-contracting.org/en/extensions/techniques/master/) extension, is used to identify contracting processes that represent the first stage of a framework agreement procedure.
+More information on the nature of the framework agreement can be provided via the `tender.techniques.frameworkAgreement` object.

-The  `tender.competitive` field is used to identify if the second stage is competitive or not.
-This field is added by the [Competitive Extension](https://github.com/open-contracting-extensions/ocds_competitive_extension).
+The `tender.competitive` field, from the [Competitive](https://extensions.open-contracting.org/en/extensions/competitive/master/) extension, is used to indicate whether the second stage involves competition.

-The techniques and competitive extensions should also be declared in the package metadata:
+The two extensions should be declared in the package metadata:

 ```{literalinclude} ../../examples/frameworks/extensions_block.json
 :language: json